MicrosoftDocs/win32/desktop-src/winmsg/messages-and-message-queues.md

 ---
-Description: 'This section describes messages and message queues and how to use them in your applications.' ms.assetid: '21a4d40b-52da-49e4-a374-afc4927e96e8'
+Description: This section describes messages and message queues and how to use them in your applications. ms.assetid: 21a4d40b-52da-49e4-a374-afc4927e96e8
-title: Messages and Message Queues
+title: Messages and Message Queues ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Messages and Message Queues